PRODUCT DESIGNER

 • Limited product discoverability through department browsing

-• Fragmented navigation patterns between browse and search experiences
+• Broken navigation patterns between browse and search experiences

 • Navigation structures that lacked scalability for category growth

-• Mobile navigation patterns that introduced cognitive overload and reduced usability
+• Mobile navigation patterns that introduced cognitive overload with illogical patterns and ultimately reduced usability

 • Inconsistent navigation experiences across product listing and search results journeys